israelias/resume-ux/README.md

    4. Try to submit the form with all inputs valid and verify that a success message appears.

 1. Relative positioning as a boolean tool:
+   1.  * Absolute positioning as a boolean tool.
+ *
+ * This attaches key element positioning in nav outline to the :checked selector.
+ * Scrollspy and pagination should only be enabled when the website is in static
+ * expand-all state.
+ *
+ * As the feedback states of nav outline are given to pseudo elements absolutely
+ * positioned relative to their parent elements; positioning absolute children
+ * by traversing the :checked selector results in an effective on/off hack.
+ *
+ * Absolutely position pseudo elements of list items in nav
+ * outline for pagination and scrollspy features only when #toggle-all
+ * is ':checked'.
-   1. Go to the "Contact Us" page
+   2. Go to the "Contact Us" page
-   2. Try to submit the empty form and verify that an error message about the required fields appears
+   3. Try to submit the empty form and verify that an error message about the required fields appears
-   3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+   4. Try to submit the form with an invalid email address and verify that a relevant error message appears
-   4. Try to submit the form with all inputs valid and verify that a success message appears.
+   5. Try to submit the form with all inputs valid and verify that a success message appears.

 1. Hacking the .collapse.show event:
     1. Go to the "Contact Us" page